Karthik-Shenoy/CS_Fundamentals/Fundamentals/Computer Networks/TransportLayer/Sockets/Readme.md

     - every time we accept a connection request we will create a new socket that will handle the communication with the clients
 - `Client Application`: will have one socket which will connect to the server and then communicate with it
 - `Accept` and `Recv` are blocking calls
-- `Recv` returns -1 if there's some error with the connection, and returns 0 on graceful shut down of the connection at remote
+- `Recv` returns -1 if there's some error with the connection, and returns number of bytes read on graceful communications

 ## Compiling on windows